dyunus21/RoadNetwork/log.md

 *What you plan to accomplish next week*
  Next week, we plan to begin the actual processing of our data by cleaning up any garbage values/outliers and irrelevant data.
 We will also try and determine the most efficient way to organize the algorithms we studied this week so that they are more time + storage efficient.
 While doing so, we may begin to explore potential ways to visualize our data as an actual graph (including external libraries/modules if necessary).

+## Development Log: 4/4/2022-4/9/2022

+_What goals you had set for the week and whether they were accomplished or not_ This week, our goal was to go through the data and clean up garbage values such as nodes that have less than or equal to one edge.
+Additionally, we wanted to discuss about storage and create the structs for edges and nodes which will eventually be used to implemented Dijkstra's and PageRank algorithm.
+Since this took some extra time, we were not able to reach our previous goal of researching potential ways of visualizing our data as an actual graph.

+_What specific tasks each member of your team accomplished in the week_ Diya - Created functions in RoadNetwork.
+Kriti - Created struct edges and nodes.
+Rachel - Created dataframe with edges and nodes.
+Cleaned dataframes to only include nodes with more than one edge.

+_What problems you encountered (if any) that prevented you from meeting your goals_ We realized that python holds their dataframes as pointers, so when we were deleting data from a "copy", the original dataframe also changed.
+This resulted in us losing data without realizing.
+To fix the issue, we used pd.copy() to create another dataframe, so we don't have to keep reading from our csv values when we want to access our original data.

+_What you plan to accomplish next week_
+Next week, we plan to begin to develop djikstra's algorithm and aggregate the csv data into our storage components.
+We hopefully will begin to explore potential ways to visualize our data as an actual graph (including external libraries/modules if necessary).